HenryNg101/ctf-write-ups/Over_the_wire/Bandit/Level 20 -> 21/README.md

     nc localhost 1234

 So, when I send a message on client to server, it receives the exact same thing that it sent, and same thing also happens with server when send back to client.
 So it's clear now.
-I open my connection with bandit, I split my terminal into 2 panes with tmux (Just for convienience, and also easier to observe) with Ctrl-b + " to split, Ctrl + ; to move between panes.
+I open my connection with bandit, I split my terminal into 2 panes with tmux (Just for convienience, and also easier to observe, you can learn how to use it [here](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/)) with Ctrl-b + " to split, Ctrl + ; to move between panes.
 And I got the password after I send from my listener.

 ![Sol](https://github.com/HenryNg101/ctf-write-ups/blob/main/Over_the_wire/Bandit/Level%2020%20-%3E%2021/Images/1.png)